scheeseb/Readme-Verbose/index.md

 ## License

-Tic-Tac-Toe is licensed under the GNU AGPL v3
+Tic-Tac-Toe is licensed under the Apache 2.0 License